Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-Table~\ref{table:2} lists the $f_{overlap}$ values of ten real networks under the NRDC and NRDC$^{\prime}$ methods.
-The second column shows the values of $l$, where $l=3$ implies a node removal ratio of $q=1-1/2^3=0.875$.
+Table~\ref{table:2} lists the $f_{overlap}$ values for real-world networks under NRDC$_{+}$, NRDC$_{+}^{\prime}$, and four baseline methods, respectively.
+For ER and BA synthetic networks, only the results under the NRDC$_{+}$ method are considered here (unconsidered results are denoted by ``***").
+The second column shows the values of $l$, where $l=3$ implies the node removal ratio is $q=1-1/2^3=0.875$.
 This means the node size of the resulting subnetwork is only $1/8$ of the original network.
-For networks with an initial node size $N_0 > 2 \times 10^4$, results for $l=4$ and $l=5$ are also considered.
 To avoid an excessive number of low-degree nodes during the pruning process, the lower bound of the allowable pruning node degree in Algorithm~\ref{alg:1} is set to $k_{min}=2$, as shown in the third column of Table~\ref{table:2}.
 The fourth to seventh columns display the $f_{overlap}$ values under four baseline sampling methods, where the node sampling rate for each sampling method is set to $sr=1/8$.
-For networks with an initial node size of $N_0 > 2 \times 10^4$, the results for $sr = 1/2^4$ and $sr = 1/2^5$ are also considered.
-The eighth column shows the results under NRDC, and the last column presents the results under NRDC$^{\prime}$.
-Since the average degree of the Uspowergrid and Highvoltage networks remains approximately unchanged during node removal [see Figs.~\ref{Fig:3}(f) and (h)], only the NRDC results for these networks are presented here (unconsidered results are denoted by ``***").
-Furthermore, since the subnetworks obtained from these two networks at larger $q$ values are disconnected, the LCC of the subnetwork is used to study epidemic dynamics.
-For the Uspowergrid network, when the node removal ratio is set at $q=1-1/2^3=0.875$, the node size of the subnetwork is $N=508$, and the node size of the corresponding LCC is only $N=132$.
-The $f_{overlap}$ between the epidemic dynamics curves of this LCC and the initial Uspowergrid network is approximately 0.9867, as highlighted in bold in the eighth column of Table~\ref{table:2}.
-In the case of the Highvoltage network, with the same node removal ratio of $q=0.875$, the node size of the LCC for the obtained subnetwork is only $N=61$, and the overlap degree $f_{overlap}$ at this time is approximately 0.9157.
-This result indicates that for power grids with relatively homogeneous structures, the epidemic capability of the original network can be effectively predicted based on the LCC of the subnetwork, achieving an average prediction accuracy of over 90\%.
+The eighth column shows the results under NRDC$_{+}$, and the last column presents the results under NRDC$_{+}^{\prime}$.